hmcts/darts-gateway/README.md

   initial [DARTSService WSDL](src/main/resources/ws/dartsService.wsdl).
 * Sample requests for all operations have been created.
 Initial requests e.g. addCase will use the ServiceContext Soap Header with some custom project
   properties: `userName="${#Project#userName}" password="${#Project#password}"`
+* When testing the add audio endpoint make sure to change the properties to support MTOM and Multipart.
+Additionally, attach an mp2 file

 ## ContextRegistryService SoapUI